ankitpatel0/Customer-Churn-Prediction/README.md

 **Get Started:**
 1. Get the project files.
 2. Open the Customer Churn Dashboard.pbix & Customer Risk Analysis Dashboard.pbix in Power BI Desktop.
-3. Connect to your data source.
-4. Start improving customer retention!

-Use data insights and Power BI dashboards to keep customers happy and engaged.
-Note: This version highlights the project's benefits for businesses and includes a clear call to action.